 Almost all offices use 2×4’ or 2×2’ recessed prismatic lensed or parabolic troffer light fixtures for lighting.
 These have become outdated and are not even close to being energy efficient!

-Since T-12 lamps are no longer being manufactured, most offices have two options to consider.
-They can either upgrade to T8 lamps and electronic ballasts or consider updating to LED troffers for a totally updated look.
+Since most offices use fluorescent fixtures, they have two options to consider.
+They can either upgrade to long life, ballast bypass/direct wired LED tube or consider updating to LED troffers for a totally updated look.
 Both options save energy and improve the office lighting

 The benefits of upgrading to LED are:

 - Provides a 75% reduction in the cost of energy required

 - The quality of the light is better

 - Improves your real estate investment

 With the cost of LED fixtures coming down dramatically over the past couple years, we are seeing more clients considering the advantages of LED for their office lighting.
 Below is a photo of an office with a Phillips LED EVO kit retrofit:

 There are companies like Philips who make a slick retrofit kit, designed to be inserted into a gutted recessed troffer fixture.
 The cost is 40% less than replacing the entire fixture as well as garnering the benefit of a much faster conversion time.
 The time to convert each fixture takes only 12-15 minutes, while the original 2×4’ troffer box remains intact.
 This is done without breaking the ceiling surface whatsoever.
 The finished project looks like you installed completely new fixtures.